-The TCEQ, in compliance with the Clean Air Act Amendments and operating under the authority of the Texas Clean Air Act, Texas Health and Safety Code § 382.014, and in accordance with 30 Texas Administrative Code § 101.10 (30 TAC § 101.10 or Rule 101.10), conducts annual inventories of air emissions from point sources and periodic inventories of emissions from area sources, non-road mobile sources and on-road mobile sources.
+The TCEQ, in compliance with the Clean Air Act Amendments and operating under the authority of the Texas Clean Air Act, Texas Health and Safety Code § 382.014, and in accordance with 30 Texas Administrative Code § 101.10 (30 TAC § 101.10), which is reproduced in Appendix B, conducts annual inventories of air emissions from point sources and periodic inventories of emissions from area sources, non-road mobile sources and on-road mobile sources.
 The inventory conducted for each source type is discussed in detail below.
-All data stored in the STARS and the SIP EDMS are backed up daily by the Information Resources Department and is standard for our agency.
+All data stored in the STARS and the TexAER are backed up daily by the Information Resources Department and is standard for our agency.

 Point Sources: Information on air emissions from point sources is collected annually through the emissions inventory (EI) process.
-Most sites for which an EI has previously been submitted continue to meet the applicability requirements of Rule 101.10 each year.
+Most sites for which an EI has previously been submitted continue to meet the applicability requirements of 30 TAC § 101.10 each year and therefore routinely submit annual EIs.
 If an EI has never been submitted for a site that meets the applicability requirements of this rule, the company must submit an initial EI.
-Although the burden of determining whether a site is required to submit an EI lies with the owner of the site, the TCEQ does attempt to identify and notify all sites that may meet the applicability requirements of Rule 101.10.
+Although the burden of determining whether a site is required to submit an EI lies with the owner of the site, the TCEQ does attempt to identify and notify all sites that may meet the applicability requirements of 30 TAC § 101.10.
 This identification is most often accomplished through queries of STARS.
-Additionally, an annual query of the agency's Title V tracking database ensures that all industrial sites holding Title V permits are asked to submit EIs, while an annual query of the agency's fees database reveals sites paying fees on emission rates that exceed the reporting thresholds identified in Rule 101.10.
+Additionally, an annual query of the agency's Title V tracking database ensures that all industrial sites holding Title V permits are asked to submit EIs, while an annual query of the agency's fees database reveals sites paying fees on emission rates that exceed the reporting thresholds identified in 30 TAC § 101.10.
 Occasionally, the agency's Field Operations Division may identify a site that has not been detected by the above methods but for which an EI should be submitted.

-For each facility believed to meet the applicability requirements of Rule 101.10, tracking staff members generate an Emissions Inventory Questionnaire (EIQ) from STARS.
+For each facility believed to meet the applicability requirements of 30 TAC § 101.10, tracking staff members generate an Emissions Inventory Questionnaire (EIQ) from STARS.
 This report, which reflects the most recent data available for the site, is the mechanism by which companies may update account information and emission rates.
 (A sample EIQ may be found in Appendix C.) Approximately 2000 EIQs are mailed each year.
-Of these, approximately 1800 are printed on paper, with the remaining 200 being generated in electronic format.
+Of these, approximately 1750 are printed on paper, with the remaining 250 being generated in electronic format.

-Ideally, all 2000 EIQs would be mailed before the end of the calendar year for which the data are being requested, although delays do occur.
+Ideally, all EIQs would be mailed before the end of the calendar year for which the data are being requested, although delays do occur.
 In order to ensure that companies have sufficient time to complete and submit their EIQs, they are given until March 31st or 90 days from the date the EIQ was mailed to them, whichever is later.

 Upon receipt of an EIQ, tracking staff updates the workflow tracking database with the date that the EIQ was received and any changes in contact information.
-They then deliver the EIQ to the Quality Assurance (QA) Specialist (reviewer) to whom it has been assigned by the Quality Assurance Team Leaders, who have also ranked the priority of each account with a numerical score.
-The accounts that are assigned the highest scores, representing the more significant industrial sources, are to be reviewed first in order to ensure that they receive thorough scrutiny.
+They then deliver the EIQ to the appropriate Quality Assurance (QA) Specialist (reviewer) designated by the Quality Assurance Team Leaders, who have also ranked the priority of each account with a numerical score.
+The accounts that are assigned the highest scores, representing the more significant industrial sources located in or near nonattainment areas, are to be reviewed first in order to ensure that they receive thorough scrutiny.
 Each reviewer paces their work throughout the year to ensure that each EIQ is adequately reviewed.
+During EIQ review, QA reviewers use a checklist (Appendix D) that helps to standardize and ensure the thoroughness of the QA process.
+Highlights from this checklist are discussed below.